Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Supplemental Material

 where the conditional density of $\overset{\blacktriangle}{Z}$ given $(N,A_z,A_y)$ is $\lambda_0^Z()$.
 This implies \footnote{This is obtained by iterated expectation first conditioning on $N,A_z,A_y,G=1$ then on $A_y,G=1$, then on $G=1$, and noting that

 }

 Now we rely on the combination of (\ref{ee:1}), (\ref{ee:2-Zsim}) and (\ref{ee:0}).
-For each of steps 1 and 2, we consider two cases: \textbf{either the outcome regression is correctly specified or the weighting function is consistently estimated}.
+For each of the two weighted regression steps, we consider two cases: \textbf{either the regression is correctly specified or the weighting function is consistently estimated}.
 These lead to different implications of (\ref{ee:1}) and (\ref{ee:2-Zsim}), marked a and b below.
 We can mix and match these, and combine them with (\ref{ee:0}) to obtain $\theta_1^{*\dagger}=\theta_1^*$.

 \resizebox{\textwidth}{!}{

 }